grrrisu/thundermoon-umbrella/apps/sim/README.md

 end
 ```

-The helper function `change_data(change_func, update_func)` let's you even write it even more compact.
+The helper function `change_data(change_func, update_func)` let's you write it even more compact.
 It expects the change function to return a tuple `{:ok, change}`.
-The change is then passed to update_function, everything else is passed directly back.
+The change is then passed to the update_function, everything else is returned directly back.

 ```elixir
 def execute(:move, id: id, to: {x, y}) do